junaidzm13/cis2023-pie-chart/README.md

 # Pie chart (portfolio visualization)

+### Endpoint

+Your application must expose <b>/pie-chart</b> endpoint which will accept POST requests in the same format as specified in the examples below.

 ### Description

 Over the past few months, your friend, Joe, has bought several financial instruments.
 As his investments grew so